DataDog/integrations-core/nagios/README.md

 - SERVICE DOWNTIME ALERT

 ### Service Checks
-The Nagios check does not include any service check at this time.
+The Nagios check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][5].